ruoyuwang1995nya/VoltCraft/README.md

 ```

 ## 3. Quick Start
 VoltCraft can be activated either from CLI or through python API.
 For new users, we recommend the CLI method.
+Below are a few examples on the usage of VoltCraft package.

+### 3.1 Diffusion Coefficient
-We are going to demonstrate how to calculate the diffusion coefficient of Lithium ions in LPSCl ($Li_{24}$) solid state electrolyte.

-First navigate to LPSCl work directory, suppose the work directory is at the source
+In this example, we are going to show how to calculate the diffusion coefficient of Lithium ions in LPSCl solid electrolyte.First navigate to LPSCl work directory, suppose the work directory is at the source
 ```shell
 cd examples/LPSCl
 ```